All Episodes

 They're not going to juvenile detention.

-When did we all vote and decide, because the the British j judiciary sees itself in quite a similar way as well.
+Because the British judiciary sees itself in quite a similar way as well.

 When did we all decide that we needed to go with this psychiatric approach to fixing the brains of deranged criminals and juvenile delinquent children?

-Because I don't remember voting for that, and I don't remember reading in any history book where we all voted for that, and it was decided upon that the point of justice was to fix people's brains.
+And I don't remember reading in any history book where we all voted for that and it was decided upon that the point of justice was to fix people's brains.

-I thought it was to keep everyone safer by taking dangerous people off of our streets, and preferably if they have earned it through murder or some other kind of capital crime, putting them underground.
+And preferably, if they have earned it through murder or some other kind of capital crime, putting them underground.

 Retribution against wrongdoers.

-That's what j that's what justice is for.
+That's what justice is for.

-So you were going to add something.
+Stellius, you were going to add something.

-When it happened, and uh activist judges are just a bane.
+And activist judges are just a bane.

 They are letting really violent criminals off the hook.

-And you know she's done it because of race.
+And you know, she's done it because of race.

-They were black, he was white, and therefore her job is not to punish, it's to rehabilitate.
+Yep, they were black, he was white, and therefore her job is not to punish, it's to rehabilitate.

-No, yeah, no, it's really not.
+No, no, it's really not.

-Hasn't been for a long time.
+It hasn't been for a long time.

-Kendra Briggs is in all likelihood, I don't know any more about her, but just looking at her, knowing her position, knowing this decision, this is a racially motivated decision.
+Kendra Briggs is, in all likelihood, I don't know any more about her, but just looking at her, knowing her position, knowing this decision, this is a racially motivated decision.

 She wants to protect her in-group and believes intrinsically, she may not be able to tell you exactly why, but she believes that misbehaving black youths should not be punished, or at least not punished in the way that the white system would like to.

-That's that's what it is.
+That's what it is.

 That's what it is with this.